Augsburg, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you pick the necessary type.
-The vast majority of adapters currently sold are just plugs and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you get the necessary kind.
+Most adapters currently being sold are simply plugs and expect your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one works in most places.
+This one should be appropriate for most places.

 Power bank for devices